kaelsec/Graphql/Vendor-Agnostic_Native_GraphQL_Security_Standard_v1.1.md

 This document focuses on how GraphQL **consumes and propagates** identity and data, not how those identities or data stores are managed at a lower layer.

+### Terminology Note

+This document adopts a **normalized terminology model** to describe GraphQL-specific security risks.

+Where possible:
+- Widely used industry or community terms (e.g., “Query Complexity DoS”, “Broken Access Control”) are referenced implicitly.
+- These are then mapped to **structural terms** used consistently throughout this document (e.g., “Recursive Resource Exhaustion”, “Authorization Context Fragmentation”).

+This approach is intentional:
+the goal is not to introduce new vocabulary, but to describe recurring GraphQL security failures based on their **architectural root causes** rather than surface-level symptoms.

+A full terminology alignment table is provided in the Appendix.

 ---

 # 1. Threat Model & Risk Prioritization